-After you have determined what kind of in-home help you were looking for the next step in this process is how to find a private caregiver by placing job posting on the right care job board sites.
-Knowing exactly what you’re looking for in a private caregiver is helpful when sorting through all of the individuals providing caregiving services.
+After you have determined what kind of in-home help you were looking for the next step in this process is how to find private caregiver by placing your job posting in the right places.
+Knowing exactly what you’re looking for in a private caregiver is helpful when sorting through all of the individuals providing caregiver services.
 It is recommended that you write a detailed caregiver job description, including the specific services you will expect from the private caregiver that you hire.

 Consider if the senior receiving care will be more comfortable with a private caregiver who shares their cultural background and or language, if they have a preference between male and female caregivers, and if the hired private caregivers will be assisting with personal care duties.